hyperknot/openfreemap/docs/self_hosting.md

 If you have a really beefy machine (see above) and you want to generate tiles yourself, you can run `./init-server.py tile-gen HOSTNAME`.

 Trigger a run manually, by running `planetiler_{area}.sh`.
-Recommended to use tmux or similar, as it can take days.
+Recommended to use tmux or similar, as it can take days to complete.